Fuhad-Olaniyi-Boluwatife/Sales-Dataset/README.md

 ![sales](https://github.com/user-attachments/assets/9fb83731-35c3-473a-8c1e-3f4cea62cd88)

 **Sales by catergories**
 The data clearly indicates that the "Urban" category accounts for the overwhelming majority of sales, significantly outperforming all other segments.
 By contrast, the "Rural" category contributes only a negligible portion of total sales across the entire period.
 While minor fluctuations in Rural sales become apparent when examining the data on a year-by-year basis, they remain consistently low in absolute terms.
 This stark disparity underscores Urban's dominant position in the market

 ![tyutu](https://github.com/user-attachments/assets/1bace0a6-5374-47be-90b2-6e81c0327e7d)

+**Key Observation: **From the performance trend, the revenue and the gross profit have the same relationship, meaning that a fluctuation in revenue will be accompanied by a corresponding fluctuation in gross profit from period to period.
+The total sales follow allied but slightly different trajectories, thus reflecting broader trends in the business.
+Also from the scatter plot, we can see that there exists a strong and positive linear relationship between the unit price and cost price, implying that the pricing strategy is consistent throughout the period.
+Even when we filter the data by year, we still see the pattern appear, although just with a little deviation in the rate of change.

+The dashboard also features a Top Products view, where products are ranked according to selected performance metrics: profit and sales.
+The change in these performance metrics causes a shift in product rankings; however, some products remain consistently strong in the top 10.
+In addition, we also observed an overwhelming contribution in sales by the urban product category, which stands well ahead of all other categories.
+On the other hand, sales contribution from the rural product category is very little, accounting for approximately zero in the sale.
+These trends thus indicate the urban product as the major founding pillar of the sales and also point to the possibility of either enhancing or restructuring strategy for the less successful rural market.

+Finally, filtering the dataset by specific years offers deeper insight into year-over-year sales performance and helps identify consistent patterns or anomalies in key performance indicators (KPIs).
+This functionality is essential for understanding how metrics vary over time and supports more informed, data-driven decision-making.

 ### Geography Performance